michaelgx2/GT/README.md

 # GT
 C# helper class for multiple language loading.
 Can be used in Unity projects or other .net projects which default localization component is not available.
 This also can be used as a reader of configuration file.
-It basically reads texts with key-value pairs, like an old .inf file.
+It basically reads texts with key-value pairs connected by '=', like an .inf file.

 This is a static class and it's not thread safe.
 Handle multi-thread issues yourself based on your business.

-Actually, GT is also useful while handling config files with same '=' format.
+.Net Framework 2.0 or above.

 Sample code:
 ```C#